AlawiSahel12/Hospital-Backend-DevOps/README.md

   - The code formatting: it will ensure that your code follows our formatting guidelines.
   - The tests: it will run all tests and ensure they pass.
   - If either of these checks fail, an email will be sent and you should fix the issues and push again.
+- If both checks pass, the code will be automatically deployed to the production server.

 ---